MicrosoftDocs/power-platform/power-virtual-agents/teams/analytics-topic-details-teams.md

 ---
-title: "Analyze topic performance in Teams"
+title: "Analyze topic performance in Microsoft Teams"
-description: "See how topics are performing, and determine what you can do to improve customer satisfaction."
+description: "See how topics are performing, and determine what you can do to improve customer satisfaction in the Power Virtual Agents app in Microsoft Teams."
 keywords: "PVA"
 ms.date: 9/22/2020
 ms.service: "dynamics-365-ai"